 The key differentiator is that Tabnine can run completely locally.
 Their AI models can run on your machine with no code ever leaving your network.
 For developers working in regulated industries, government contractors, or organizations with strict data policies, this is a significant advantage that no other mainstream tool matches.

-Suggestion quality on the basic model is decent.
-The more capable models require the Pro tier.
-The local models are less capable than the cloud-based alternatives — that's the tradeoff you make for the privacy guarantee.
+Suggestion quality on the lighter models is decent.
+The more capable models require a paid tier.
+The local models are less capable than the cloud-based alternatives - that's the tradeoff you make for the privacy guarantee.

 Tabnine also offers team-level personalization, where the model can learn from your organization's codebase without that code leaving your infrastructure.
 That's an enterprise feature, but it's genuinely useful for large teams.

-For individual developers without specific privacy concerns, Codeium or Cursor will serve you better.
+For individual developers without specific privacy concerns, Windsurf or Cursor will serve you better.
 But Tabnine fills a real need that other tools don't address.

 Best for: Organizations with strict data policies, privacy-conscious developers, regulated industries.

-5. Amazon CodeWhisperer — Best for AWS Development
+5. Amazon Q Developer - Best for AWS Development

 Price: Free for individuals | Professional: $19/month/user

-Amazon CodeWhisperer was a strong entrant when it launched and has continued to improve.
-The individual tier is free with no limits on completions, which makes it a genuine alternative to Codeium as a free option.
+Amazon Q Developer (formerly Amazon CodeWhisperer, rebranded in April 2024) is Amazon's AI coding assistant and has continued to improve since the rebrand.
+The individual tier is free with no limits on completions, which makes it a genuine free option alongside Windsurf.

-Where CodeWhisperer has a specific advantage is AWS development.
-If you're building on AWS — Lambda functions, DynamoDB queries, S3 integrations, CloudFormation templates — CodeWhisperer has noticeably better suggestions than other tools for that specific context.
+Where Amazon Q Developer has a specific advantage is AWS development.
+If you're building on AWS - Lambda functions, DynamoDB queries, S3 integrations, CloudFormation templates - Q Developer has noticeably better suggestions than other tools for that specific context.
 It was trained with particular attention to AWS APIs, and it shows.

-Outside of AWS-specific work, CodeWhisperer is solid but doesn't have a clear advantage over Copilot or Cursor.
+Outside of AWS-specific work, Amazon Q Developer is solid but doesn't have a clear advantage over Copilot or Cursor.
 If you're doing general web development, the AWS focus doesn't help you.
-But if AWS is a significant part of your work, CodeWhisperer is worth having.
+But if AWS is a significant part of your work, it's worth having.

 Best for: AWS developers, backend developers working heavily with AWS services.